albertyeh199909/Slack-imitation-group-project/seprinciples.md

 - If there are special cases to usage
 - All errors for function

+To ensure that there were a sufficient number of comments, code had to be refactored by someone other than the original author.

 Docstrings were also implemented into all functions and classes, and some methods within the class for easier understanding of the functionalities within these functions etc. Docstrings follow a strict format of which includes Name, Description, Arguements, Return Values and Errors Raised.

 ### Newlines:

-- Grouping related elements together, or grouping single units of thought (generally anything that can be described by a one sentence comment)
+Newlines were used to grouping related elements together, or grouping single units of thought (generally anything that can be described by a one sentence comment)

 ### Pylint
 - Used pylint to check for minor but potentially code-breaking errors